priyaravi23/js-concepts/general/react/react-design-patterns.md

     ```text
     Redux-Saga is a library that aims to make application side effects (e.g., asynchronous actions such as fetching data) easier to handle and more efficient to execute.
 However, unlike Redux-Thunk, which utilizes callback functions, a Redux-Saga thread can be started, paused and cancelled from the main application with normal Redux actions.
     ```
 - Redux-Thunk returns promises, which are more difficult to test.
 Testing thunks often requires complex mocking of the fetch api, axios requests, or other functions

-- With Saga, avoid callback hell and test functions more easily
+- With Saga, avoid callback hell meaning that you can avoid passing in functions and calling them inside

+- The call and put methods return JavaScript objects.
+Thus, you can simply test each value yielded by your saga function with an equality comparison.

+- With Saga, no need to mock functions wrapped with effects.
+This makes tests clean, readable and easier to write

 ## Software Engineering Concepts